javlonbekNormurodov/javlonbekNormurodov/README.md

 Backend developer

 ## About
-I like play chess and puzzles, solving problems and coding!
+I like play chess, puzzles and coding!

 ## Experience